Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-    My primary research interests are the <strong>social drivers of mental health</strong> and
+    My primary research interests are the <strong>social determinants of mental health</strong> and
     <strong>disparities in mental health outcomes</strong>.
     My PhD specifically explores mental health disparities among youth and young adults in Canada.
   </p>